elihasson/Loan-Calculator/README.md

 # Built in Lavarel - >
 # frontend - react.js
-# backend - PHP - (all calculations in the backend)
+# backend - PHP - (all calculations are in the backend)